-- Leaking fuel is a fire hazard.
-When transporting and storing the outboard motor, close the air vent screw and fuel cock to prevent fuel from leaking. - USE CARE when transporting fuel tank, whether in a boat or car. - DO NOT fill fuel container to maximum capacity.
+- USE CARE when transporting fuel tank, whether in a boat or car. - DO NOT fill fuel container to maximum capacity.
 Gasoline will expand considerably as it warms up and can build up pressure in the fuel container.
 This can cause fuel leakage and a potential fire hazard.

-Never get under the lower unit while it is tilted, even if a motor support bar is used.
+Leaking fuel is a fire hazard.
+When transporting and storing the outboard motor, close the fuel cock to prevent fuel from leaking.
+Never get under the engine while it is tilted.
 Severe injury could occur if the outboard motor accidentally falls.